Required

 The Importance of Miranda Rights for You

-If the police fail to read your rights to you that does not mean that your charge will automatically be dismissed or thrown out.
+If the Maryland police fail to read your Miranda rights to you during your DUI arrest that does not mean that your charge will automatically be dismissed or thrown out.
 However, the failure to notify you of your rights could result in the prosecutor being unable to use certain evidence gleaned as a result of the violation against your rights.
-If that evidence makes up the bulk of the case against you, a skilled and aggressive DUI attorney may be able to successfully argue to the court that your charges should be reduced or, in some cases, eliminated.
+If that evidence makes up the bulk of the case against you, a skilled and aggressive attorney may be able to successfully argue to the court that your charges should be reduced or, in some cases, eliminated.

 It’s important to keep your right to remain silent in mind when under investigation, or being questioned by law enforcement.
 Some officers may try to deceive you and act as though they are concerned about your welfare when they are in fact building a criminal case against you.
 They may use their skills to get you to volunteer information that you are not legally required to provide.